marshka/master-thesis-template-polimi/README.md

 - Do not be too verbose.

 	> <span style="color: orange;">bad</span>: We did this experiment in order to show...<br>
 	> <span style="color: green;">better</span>: We did this experiment to show...

-- "Section" and "Chapter" are uppercase if they refer to a specific section/chapter, with number.
-If it is used in a generic fashion then it is lower case.
+- "Section" and "Chapter" are uppercase if they refer to a specific section/chapter, with the relative number.
+If it is used in a generic fashion, then it is lower case.
 "In this section"/"In this chapter" senteces are always followed by a comma.

 	> <span style="color: green;"> correct</span>: In Section 4, we will show...<br>
 	> <span style="color: green;"> correct</span>: In this section, we will show...